JS-codev/portfolio/Projects/React/Online Investment Calculator/Video Preview & Explanation.md

 }
 ```

-- We then add Header file component into `App.jsx` for it to run
+- We then add `Header.jsx` file component into `App.jsx` for it to run
   - `App.jsx` is the top-level component in React.
 It defines the layout of an app and includes other components that make up the user interface (UI).

 ```jsx